ZJULearning/nsg/README.md

 ## Introduction

 NSG is a graph-based approximate nearest neighbor search (ANNS) algorithm.
 It provides a flexible and efficient solution for the metric-free large-scale ANNS on dense real vectors.
-It implements the algorithm of our paper, [Fast Approximate Nearest Neighbor Search With Navigating Spread-out Graphs.](https://arxiv.org/abs/1707.00143)
+It implements the algorithm of our PVLDB paper - [Fast Approximate Nearest Neighbor Search With The Navigating Spread-out Graphs](http://www.vldb.org/pvldb/vol12/p461-fu.pdf).
 NSG has been intergrated into the search engine of Taobao (Alibaba Group) for billion scale ANNS in E-commerce scenario.

 ## Performance